smXplorer/AlliGator/docs/source/alligator-decay-fitting.rst

   model convolved with or without an experimental instrument response function (IRF).
-* Multiple ROIs in the image source can be fitted, the resulting parameters being output as maps (see :ref:`alligator-decay-fit-parameters-map-panel`)
+* Multiple ROIs in the image source can be fitted, the resulting parameters being output as maps (see :ref:`alligator-decay-fit-parameter-map-panel`)
 * Series analysis of a ROI in the image source can be done one ROI at a time (the same ROI is used throughout the series), or a list of ROIs can be used, one dataset in the series using one of the ROI in the list (in the order